 Me and My Family Craft with Recycled Containers

-Recycle snack containers for a family theme kids craft.
-This is a simple way to reuse a disposable item while celebrating the diversity of family and relationships.
+Recycle snack containers to make the members of your family.
+This kids craft is a simple way to reuse a disposable item while celebrating the diversity of family and relationships.
 Engage fine motor and creative skills in this fun open-ended activity.

 Privacy and Disclosure

 for information on cookies and affiliates

 Families don't all look the same, they come in all shapes and sizes.
 They include a variety of relatives and friends, along with well-loved pets.
 Recognizing and reinforcing this diversity supports early learning, and helps build confidence and well-being.

 Celebrate families with this fun recycled craft.
 Kids can create 'people' that reflect the members of their families.
 This activity builds language, social and cognitive skills, as kids relate stories about their families and the people they choose to model in this craft.

 Recycled snack containers are used for this fun family activity.
 If containers are not available, simply make cardboard tubes with a heavy paper such as cardstock.
 Roll the tubes to a width similar to the snack container (3 inches) (7.5 cm).